-SY 2019-2022
+SY 2022 - 2025

 This Local Wellness Policy (LWP) outlines the LEA's approach to ensuring environments and opportunities for all students to practice healthy eating and physical activity behaviors throughout the school day while minimizing commercial distractions.
-This policy applies to all students, staff and schools in the Bridges Public Charter School.
-Specific measureable goals and outcomes are identified within each section below.
+This policy applies to all students, staff and schools at Bridges PCS.
+Specific measurable goals and outcomes are identified within each section below.